 If you are not satisfied with the result you can make the final color lighter or darker.
-For this purpose you should change the brightness range of the selected color.
+For this purpose, change the brightness range of the selected color.
 Take into account that the brightness range compression (especially if it is strong) will inevitably result in deterioration of the detail and deepness of an image.

 - Colorization will look natural if you select less saturated colors for your black and white photo.

-- To remove strokes use the Eraser tool .
-The shortcut for the Eraser is the E key.
+- To remove strokes, use the Eraser tool .
+The shortcut for the tool is the E key.

-If you want to remove an entire stroke, press the Alt key (Macintosh: Option) and left-click on this stroke.
+If you want to remove an entire stroke, press the Alt key (Mac: Option) and click this stroke.

-To remove all strokes press the keys Alt+Ctrl (Macintosh: Option+⌘) and click on the picture.
+To remove all strokes, press the keys Alt+Ctrl (Mac: Option+⌘) and click the picture.

-- To change the color of a drawn stroke (or the brightness range for a drawn stroke), you should select a new color (or brightness range), activate the Tube tool and left-click the stroke.
+- To recolor a drawn stroke (or change its brightness range), select a new color (or brightness range), activate the Tube tool , and click the stroke.

-If you want to recolor several strokes having one color, you can activate the Magic Tube and click on one of such strokes - all the strokes having this color will be recolored.
+If you want to recolor several strokes having one color, enable the Magic Tube and click one of such strokes - all the strokes of this color will be recolored.

-To recolor all strokes having the same color regardless of the brightness range, use the Magic Tube with the Ctrl-key pressed on the keyboard (⌘ on Macintosh).
+To recolor all strokes having the same color regardless of the brightness range, use the Magic Tube with the Ctrl-key pressed on the keyboard (⌘ on Mac).

-- To color complex patterns and objects with clear boundaries activate the Multicolor tool.
+- To color complex patterns and objects with clear boundaries, use the Multicolor tool.
 This saves time, because of instead of drawing many strokes, you can draw just one, which changes color according to the initial color field over which it passes.

-- To be on the safe side we recommend you to always save the strokes you draw into a separate file.
+- Save the strokes!
+To be on the safe side, we recommend you to always save the strokes that you draw into a separate file.

 It is helpful if you have to interrupt your work before you set colors for every object or if you want to edit the colorized photo in the future (change the color scheme, edit strokes).

-- To regulate the brush size for the Pencil , Keep Color Pencil and Eraser tools use the drop-out scale that appears when you press the button of the corresponding tool.
+- To regulate the brush size for the Pencil , Keep Color Pencil , Eraser , Recolor Brush , Tuning Brush , and History Brush , use the drop-out scale that appears when you press the button of the corresponding tool.

-- To change the image scale use the Navigator or the following hot keys: + and Ctrl++ (⌘++ in Macintosh) to increase the scale, - and Ctrl+- (⌘+- in Macintosh) to reduce the scale.
+- To change the image scale use the Navigator or the following hotkeys: + and Ctrl++ (⌘++ in Mac) to increase the scale, - and Ctrl+- (⌘+- in Mac) to reduce the scale.

-- If you want to cancel the last action with the button Undo or using hot keys Ctrl+Z (Macintosh: ⌘+Z).
+- If you want to cancel the last action with the button Undo or using Ctrl+Z (Mac: ⌘+Z).

 Restore the changes with the button Redo .
-The hot keys are Ctrl+Y (Macintosh: ⌘+Y).
+The hotkeys are Ctrl+Y (Mac: ⌘+Y).